natejsimonsen/.vimrc/README.md

 To navigate split windows, hit ctrl j, k, l, or h

 #### Vim Commentary
-In visual mode, gc will comment out code!
+In visual mode, gc will comment out code! or use gcc to comment the current line

 #### Emmet Vim
-Awesome plugin, docs are at emmet.io, too much to converts
+Awesome plugin, docs are at https://emmet.io, too much to converts